ChefChoice/chef-choice/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Cypress Testing
-Sample tests are located in `cypress/integration`.
-You can see these tests running by `yarn run cypress open` and selecting the appropriate test.
+Sample tests are located in `cypress/samples`.
+You can manually run these tests with `yarn run cypress open` and selecting the appropriate test.
+Otherwise, the existing tests will run automatically in the pipeline on GitHub.

 ## Learn More